The programme consists of several parts, each comprising distinct courses (in total 60 ECTS). Each part is presented below.

 With regard to a critical evaluation of innovation and creativity, the concluding part four of the course reflects on the effects of disruptive innovation and discusses ethical considerations.

 Strategic Human Resource Management (7,5 ECTS)

-The objective of this course is to facilitate for understanding of the significance of HR issues in contemporary business life.
+The objective of this course is to facilitate the understanding of the significance of HR issues in contemporary business life.

 The course focuses on a range of questions such as:

 - What are the strategies for human resources management?

 - Which strategies are appropriate in which types of organizations?

 - What is the significance of viewing people as “resources”?